Were the World Mine: Film festivals

 Were the World Mine has played or was scheduled to play many film festivals in prominent slots in 2008.
 Awards already won include: Audience Award for Best Narrative Feature at the Florida Film Festival; Best Music in a Narrative Film at the Nashville Film Festival; Best LGBT Feature Film at the Nashville Film Festival; and the Audience Award for Best Narrative Feature at the Turin Gay and Lesbian Film Festival.
 Were the World Mine screened at the Frameline Film Festival in San Francisco on June 27, 2008, and at the Tokyo International Lesbian & Gay Film Festival on July 11, 2008.
-The film opened the Gay & Lesbian Film Festival in Albuquerque, New Mexico on September 26, 2008 and closed the Reel Affirmations festival in Washington, D.C. on October 26, 2008.
-It was presented in November 2008 at the Gay/Lesbian Film Festival QUEERSICHT in Berne and Switzerland.
+The film opened the Gay & Lesbian Film Festival in Albuquerque, New Mexico, on September 26, 2008, and closed the Reel Affirmations festival in Washington, D.C., on October 26, 2008.
+It was presented in November 2008 at the Gay/Lesbian Film Festival QUEERSICHT in Bern and Switzerland.
 The film was screened as the opening night gala at the 2009 Melbourne Queer Film Festival.